 - 1 large cauliflower weighing about 1kg/2lb, leaves & core removed, cut into florets

-- 1 tbsp curry powder (or ground cumin)
+- 1 tablespoon curry powder (or ground cumin)

 - ground pepper

 - 900 ml (30 fl oz/ less than 4 cups) chicken/veg stock